eseporras/getdata_courseproject/README.md

 * CodeBook.md: Description of the features given in the tidy dataset.

-* tidy_averages.txt: Resulting tidy dataset, out of from running the R script.
+* tidy_averages.txt: Resulting tidy dataset, output from running the R script.

 ## Overview